-Home / News & Events / The UK is leaving the European Union…so what now for IP rights in Europe?
+Home / News & Articles / The UK is leaving the European Union…so what now for IP rights in Europe?

 On 23 June 2016, the UK carried out a referendum on its membership of the European Union (EU), and the public’s decision was that the UK should leave the EU.
 This note is to answer some of the initial questions that arise and to provide an update on the likely consequences.

 The first point to note is that no urgent action is needed.
 The UK’s exit from the EU (or “Brexit”) is not imminent.
 At least a two year negotiation period will follow the UK giving notice under Article 50 of the Lisbon Treaty, which the UK Government intends to do in March 2017.
 During this time, UK patent attorneys and registered trade mark attorneys will continue providing all of the services we currently provide, and IP owners will not lose any IP rights or any access to EU IP registration systems.

 UK Government indications about IP since the referendum

 On 28 November 2016 the then UK Minister of State for Intellectual Property, Baroness Neville Rolfe announced that the UK Government confirmed that it is proceeding with preparations to ratify the Unified Patent Court Agreement.
 This announcement was made in the context of the Prime Minister stating that the UK would continue to play a full and active role in the EU for as long as it is a member.
 However, it also noted that the decision to proceed should not be seen as pre-empting the UK’s objectives or position in Brexit negotiations with the EU.